Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Cuzco, the old capital of the Inca empire is in itself a fascinating cultural destination.
 Many ruins from the days before the Spanish conquest of Peru are still visible in the city and surrounding foothills.
 There are countless examples of the Incas incredible skill as stonemasons.
 Huge granite blocks fit so well that a knife cannot be inserted between them.
 The most famous ruins are those at Machu Picchu.
 There are also some beautiful buildings in the city built by the early Spanish colonists, including the cathedral.

 The normal start and finish of the trek is in the small village of Tinqui on the northern edge of the Vilcanota mountains.
-Horses can be arranged here and there are two very basic bunkhouses and now a new cafe serving great chips.
-Tinqui is a long and gruelling 8 hour bus journey from Cuzco, only there is no bus you have to stand or squat in the back of a lorry!
-This is one journey that it might be worth hiring private transport for.
-We have regular scheduled treks featuring the Ausangate circuit.
+Horses can be arranged here and there are two very basic bunkhouses.
+We have previously run many scheduled treks featuring the Ausangate circuit.

 There are numerous other treks in the Cuzco area with some particularly good ones in the Vilcabamba mountains around Salcantay and Pumasillo.